jalapic/engsoccerdata/README.md

 * The 1986/87 season contains both the phase 1 round of games and the phase 2 round of games.

 Please refer to the spainliga rpubs below for further information.

+## Other Leagues:

+**as of Feb21 2015**
+I've just added complete all top tier results for Holland (1956-2014), Germany (1963-2014) and Italy (1934-2014).
+These dataframes contain all league results played in regular season.
+They don't yet include relegation/promotion playoff fixtures.
+Further, I have not yet completed all final checks of the data.
+I believe they are error free - but if others want to test and check, I'd welcome this.

+dataframes:

+- holland1
+- bundesliga
+- italycalcio

 -----